GabrielMoreau/uvmat-doc/help/README.md

 Once a root name has been introduced, navigation among the file indices is provided by the red push buttons *[runplus]* ( *[+>]*) and *[runmin]* (*[<-]*).
 The central push button *[run0]* (*![0]*) refreshes the current plot.
-See [#a3.4Navigationamongfieldindices section 3.4] for more details.
+See [section 3.4](#34-navigation-among-field-indices) for more details.

 When available, the time of each frame or field is displayed in the edit box *[TimeValue]*, at the upper right corner.
 In the case of image pairs, the time interval Dt is displayed between the edit boxes *[i1], [j1]* and *[i2], [j2]*.
-This timing information can be read directly in the input file, in the case of movies or NetCDF files, or can be defined in a XML documentation file, see [#a3.5Imagedocumentationfiles.xml section 3.5] (in case of conflict, the latter prevails).
+This timing information can be read directly in the input file, in the case of movies or NetCDF files, or can be defined in a XML documentation file, see [section 3.5](#35-image-documentation-files) (in case of conflict, the latter prevails).

 *Note*: the five last input file names, as well as other pieces of personal information, are stored for convenience in a file (_uvmat_perso.mat_) automatically created in the user preference directory of Matlab (indicated by the Matlab command `>> prefdir`.
 Browsers then read default input in this file.